roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-pi-hat/accessing-your-gateway/README.md

 <rk-img :params="$page.frontmatter.params.img1" />

-::: tip Note:
+::: tip 📝 NOTE:
-:pencil: “XXXX” is the last 2 bytes of your Raspberry Pi WiFi MAC address with the RAK2245.
+ “XXXX” is the last 2 bytes of your Raspberry Pi WiFi MAC address with the RAK2245.
 Connect to this Wi-Fi SSID using the password provided below.
 Take note also  of the default IP address of the Gateway provided below as this will be needed in connecting via SSH.

 * **Wi-Fi Password:** rakwireless
 * **Default IP Address:** `192.168.230.1`